BeamMP/BeamMP-Server/README.md

 [![CMake Windows Build](https://github.com/BeamMP/BeamMP-Server/workflows/CMake%20Windows%20Build/badge.svg?branch=master)](https://github.com/BeamMP/BeamMP-Server/actions?query=workflow%3A%22CMake+Windows+Build%22)
 [![CMake Linux Build](https://github.com/BeamMP/BeamMP-Server/workflows/CMake%20Linux%20Build/badge.svg?branch=master)](https://github.com/BeamMP/BeamMP-Server/actions?query=workflow%3A%22CMake+Linux+Build%22)

-The Server is the way we link client to each other and handle authentication, compression, and data management.
-It also allows lua plugins, that system is always being reviewed and improved with detailed instructions on wiki.beammp.com.
+This is the server for the multiplayer mod **[BeamMP](https://beammp.com/)** [BeamNG.drive](https://www.beamng.com/) called .
+The server is the point throug which all clients communicate.
+You can write lua mods for the server, detailed instructions on the [BeamMP Wiki](https://wiki.beammp.com).

 ## About Building from Source

 We only allow building unmodified (original) source code. `master` is considered **unstable** and we will not provide technical support if such a build doesn't work, so always build from a tag.
-You can checkout a tag with `git checkout tags/v1.20`.
+You can checkout a tag with `git checkout tags/TAGNAME`, where `TAGNAME` is the tag, for example `v1.20`.

 ## Supported Operating Systems